 Thicker can be better in unforeseen circumstances, such as when you want to meet the same height between the flooring and ceramic tiles that have already been laid.

-When Hybrid Flooring first arrived in Australia in the SPC format (WPC had been largely ignored up to this point,) an issue quickly became apparent across all suppliers where in isolated areas of the home, the product would balloon off the floor when the sun heated the floor up and then settle down almost as soon as the sun left this area.
+• When hybrid flooring first arrived in Australia in the SPC format (WPC had been largely ignored up to this point), an issue quickly became apparent across all suppliers: In isolated areas of the home, the product would balloon off the floor when the sun heated it up and then settle down almost as soon as the sun left this area.

-The first thing suppliers tried was to increase the size of expansion gaps.
-However, from the investigations of myself and other reps on the road simultaneously, this would not seem to have made any difference.
-At Signature, we had specified a ‘Raft Break’ (Expansion Break under a different name) of 5mm.
-In the cases that I investigated, even when the flooring had sat up off the floor by 40mm or more, there was still a break of 5mm around the perimeter.
+• The first thing suppliers tried was to increase the size of expansion gaps.
+However, this would not have made any difference from the investigations of other reps and me on the road simultaneously.
+At Signature floors (my old work), we had specified a ‘Raft Break’ (Expansion Break under a different name) of 5mm.
+In the cases I investigated, even when the flooring had sat up off the floor by 40mm or more, there was still a break of 5mm around the perimeter.

 This meant that the raft was not growing in the same way a laminate or timber floor would because: